The University of Toledo

 2001 B.S.
 Chemistry, University of Minnesota

 Recent advances in chemical product design, medicine and nanotechnology have ushered in a new age of “smart” materials that respond to external stimuli such as changes in pH, ionic strength or temperature, and mechanical or electromagnetic perturbations.
-Bioderived polyelectrolytes (e.g., cellulose derivatives, chitosan and alginate) are commonly used as sustainable building blocks for these materials and find countless applications in foods, cosmetic product formulations, controlled release, biomaterials, medical imaging, sensors, fuel cells and water treatment.
-Despite their broad use, however, many applications of these materials are limited by the lack in understanding of their physicochemical properties and the design variables that control them.
+Stimulus-responsive polyelectrolyte complexes are routinely used as building blocks for these materials and find countless applications in foods, cosmetic product formulations, controlled release, biomaterials, medical imaging, sensors, energy, and water treatment.
+Despite their omnipresence in today’s commercial and technological landscape, however, many uses of these materials are limited by the incomplete understanding of their physicochemical properties and the design variables (both process and formulation) that control them.

-advance the mechanistic understanding of the molecular, colloidal and macroscopic properties of biopolyelectrolyte-based materials and
+advance the mechanistic understanding of the molecular, colloidal and macroscopic properties of polyelectrolyte-based materials and

-to apply this understanding towards furthering their use in areas such as pharmaceutics, MEMS and consumer product formulations.
+apply this understanding towards furthering their use in areas such as pharmaceutics and consumer product formulations.

-Specifically, we are currently investigating: sustainable materials from bioderived surfactant-polyelectrolyte mixtures, biopolyelectrolyte-based pharmaceutical colloids, and directed assembly of “smart” polyelectrolyte complex microstructures and microdevices.
+Specifically, we are currently investigating: antibacterial surfactant-polyelectrolyte mixtures, polyelectrolyte-based particles, gels and coacervates for drug delivery, and directed assembly of “smart” polyelectrolyte complex microstructures.

 Worthen, A.J.; Lapitsky, Y. Stabilization of bioderived surfactant/polyelectrolyte complexes through surfactant conjugation to the biopolymer.
 Colloid Polym.
 Sci.
 289, 1589-1596 (2011).